Shedding light on classical shadows: learning photonic quantum states: Estimating the expectation value of observables

 \subsection{Variance of the estimator}

 In this section, we state the second main result of this work.
-We claim that the sample complexity of the protocol depends on both the eigenspectrum of the observables, and its support with the irreps of $\omega_m^n$.
+We claim that the sample complexity of the protocol depends on both the $\infty$-norm of the observables and its support with the irreps of $\omega_m^n$.
+First, we introduce the \emph{photonic shadow-norm} which alike qubit-based shadows dictates the sample complexity.

 \begin{lemma}[Bound on estimators variance] Fix $O\in\Ls(\Hc_m^n)$ Hermitian and let $\hat o = \tr{O\hat \rho^{(n)}}$ where $\hat\rho^{(n)}$ is a classical shadow (as defined in \autoref{eq:classicalShadow}) of the $n$-photon component obtained upon projection of an unknown Fock state $\rho$.
 Then,